Daijahn Anthony: Cincinnati Bengals

 Anthony was selected by the Cincinnati Bengals with the 224th overall pick in the 2024 NFL draft, a selection that was traded to them by the Houston Texans for Joe Mixon.

 In Week 2 against the Kansas City Chiefs, the Bengals were leading 25–23 with 48 seconds remaining on a crucial 4th-and-16.
 Anthony was covering Chiefs receiver Rashee Rice when he made contact prior to the catch, resulting in a controversial pass interference call that allowed the Chiefs to kick a walk-off field goal as time expired to win 26–25.

+Anthony began the 2025 campaign on injured reserve due to a hamstring injury.
+He was activated on November 26, 2025, ahead of the team's Week 13 matchup against the Baltimore Ravens.

+On August 30, 2026, Anthony was waived by the Bengals as part of final roster cuts.